 Because pushing down the plunger stops the brewing process, we just have to know when we want to stop brewing and that’s the time you have to push down the plunger.

 The French press brew time that works for most people is 4 minutes.
 That means you wait 4 minutes from pouring in the water until you push down the plunger.
 4 minutes is a good starting point for your first brews.
-I personally use a little bit more time (5-6 minutes) but that really comes down to personal preference and which coffee you use.
+I personally use a little bit more time (5-6 minutes) but that really comes down to personal preference and which coffee you use, I use quite light roasts which need a bit more time.

 As you might notice, this all goes by time.
 It’s a really good idea to set a timer when brewing a French press.
 Even if you have a glass press you can look through, it’s very difficult and inconsistent to go by looks.
 If you want your cup of coffee to be consistent and good every day, a timer is a good way to do so.
 Everyone has a timer on their smartphone, it doesn’t cost any extra to use it.